dextervip/bitbucket-github-migration/readme.md

-# Bitbucket to GitHub Migration
+# Bitbucket Cloud to GitHub Migration

-This project provides scripts to migrate repositories from Bitbucket to GitHub.
+This project provides scripts to migrate repositories from Bitbucket Cloud to GitHub.
+This script only migrates the repository contents and does not migrate issues, pull requests, or wiki pages.

 ## Overview